 The rhubarb is really growing well this year in our garden.
 With the first harvest from our garden, I decided to make a new recipe, Rhubarb Upside Down Cake.
 I used rhubarb instead of pineapple and added a little crumb topping to it too.
 Which made a great crumb bottom once I flipped it over.

-I made this recipe using some of the tools I added to my Ideal Kitchen Drawer for the Good Cook Kitchen Drawer Sweepstakes. (more about how to enter below) So I thought as I share the tutorial I would share about the tools I selected for my drawer.
-Just in case you need some ideas of items to select for your own Ideal Kitchen Drawer.
+I made this recipe using some of the tools I added to my Ideal Kitchen Drawer.
+So I thought as I share the tutorial I would share about the tools I selected for my drawer.
+Just in case you need some ideas of items to select for yourself.

 I love having crumb topping on muffins or quick breads.
 So I thought why not add it to the cake too.
 I’m not very good with a butter cutter so I opted to use my folding grater to grate the margarine.
 It makes it so much easier to mix up with the sugar and flour for the crumb topping.
 I love the double sided flip measuring cups for measuring the flour and sugar.
 The two cup set covers all the common measurements.

 Rhubarb can be a little stringy.
 So be sure to use a nice sharp knife.
 I usually use a paring knife and a chopping knife.
 The nonstick paring knife is nice to cut the rhubarb into chunks and the nonstick Santoku knife is nice to cut it in half so it’s easier to handle.
 I used the Measure From Above, Liquid Measuring set to measure out my liquids.
 I have to say, I’m in love with this set.
 It’s so easy to see how much you are adding to the measuring cup without having to look at the side.